patyoon/notion-hugo/content/page/now.md

 * A subsequent trip in late March took me back to Seoul and to Kyoto, where I was captivated by the romantic vistas of cherry blossoms blooming across both Korea and Japan.
 * I skipped getting a ski season pass for the first time in six years to make time to do other stuff.
 The missing ski leg hit me hard at the WeaveGrid ski trip as everyone on the trip was both fantastic and intense skiers.
 The level of ski talent at this company is higher than anywhere I have seen.

-### Side Projects
+### DJ

-* Although starting a new job has taken up most of my time, I've managed to showcase my sets at three different venues: [The Foundry](https://www.thefoundrysf.com/ "The Foundry"), [Le Petit Paris](https://lppsf.com/ "Le Petit Paris"), and a Burning Man camp fundraiser.
+Although starting a new job has taken up most of my time, I've managed to showcase my DJ sets at three different venues: [The Foundry](https://www.thefoundrysf.com/ "The Foundry"), [Le Petit Paris](https://lppsf.com/ "Le Petit Paris"), and a Burning Man camp fundraiser.
 With other crews playing the genre of melodic house and techno, I try to blend in a more funky and soulful sound and even some remix of top 40 songs to add some variety.
 You can listen to my sets on [SoundCloud](https://soundcloud.com/djscrapmetal).

 ***